bookercodes/booker.codes/works/scrimba-pod.md

 - 🏆 Record Scrimba success stories that inspire students to convert to Scrimba and stick around for longer
 - 🏆 Elevated Scrimba’s brand by positioning Scrimba alongside student’s favorite teachers and creators
 - 🏆 Hire and collaborate with a senior-level editor and producer
-- 🏆 Developed a content repurposing strategy to remix recordings into short-form content for social media
+- 🏆 Developed a content repurposing strategy to remix recordings into short-form social media content
 - 🏆 Adapt a template to code and deploy the Scrimba Podcast website myself

-In my role as Content Lead and Host of the Scrimba Podcast, it's my responsibility to:
+In my role as Content Lead, it's my responsibility to:

-- Publish an episode every week without fail (haven't missed a week in 89 weeks)
+- Publish an episode every week (haven't missed a week in 89+ weeks)
 - Source and reach out to my own guests
 - Make newly-hired students who have never been on a podcast before feel comfortable and bring out the best in them